LoganWilliams1/mhm2_kmer_analysis_v2/README-Docker.md

-Docker support is limited to a single machine and CPUs only (no GPUs).
+Docker support is experimental and is limited to a single machine and CPUs only (no GPUs).

 A MetaHipMer image can be built directly from the bitbucket repository without needing to clone it as follows: